 Sometimes you will see chick feed listed as starter/grower feed and that is fine to use for young chicks.
 However, if it only says grower feed then that is not appropriate for very young chicks.

 The two main choices in starter feed are medicated chick feed and non-medicated chick feed.
 The medicated feed has, as you probably guessed, medication in it.
-The medication is for prevention and treatment of coccidiosis.
+The medication is for prevention and treatment of coccidiosis in chickens.

 Medicated vs non-medicated feed is a personal choice.
 We always use non-medicated as we try to raise our animals naturally whenever possible.

 Since you'll be adding supplemental heat for your chicks, you need a way to tell how warm their brooder is.
 To do this, add a thermometer.
 This flat thermometer is the one we use.
 It is accurate, doesn't take up much space and is easy to wipe off when the chicks inevitably poop on it.

-You’ll also need chicks, duh!
+You'll also need chicks, duh!
 Make sure you decide what chicken breeds work for you.
 And then, you can decide where to get them from.
-You might be incubating your own eggs, or buying day old chicks.
-No matter where you get them from, you’ll need some.
+You might be incubating chicken eggs, or buying day old chicks.
+No matter where you get them from, you'll need some.

 Brooder Set Up: